HIV/AIDS

 There are also preventive treatments against HIV that can be prescribed to HIV-negative* people at high risk of infection:

-- PrEP (Pre-Exposure Prophylaxis): treatment to be taken on a daily basis or before any risk-taking**.
+- PrEP (Pre-Exposure Prophylaxis): treatment to be taken daily or occasionally during sexual relations.

 - TPE (Traitement Post-Exposition): emergency treatment to be taken as soon as possible and no later than 72 hours after taking a risk**.